2001 CHA men's ice hockey tournament

-The 2001 CHA Men's Ice Hockey Tournament (also known as the 2001 CHA Final Five) was played between March 8 and March 10, 2001, at the Von Braun Center in Huntsville, Alabama.
+The 2001 CHA Men's Ice Hockey Tournament (also known as the 2001 CHA Final Five) was the 2nd tournament in conference history and was played between March 8 and March 10, 2001, at the Von Braun Center in Huntsville, Alabama.
 Wayne State defeated Alabama-Huntsville 4–1 in the championship game to win the tournament.

 Format

 The tournament featured three rounds of play.
 The top five teams in the regular season conference standings advanced to the tournament.
 In the first round, the fourth and fifth ranked seeds, Air Force and Findlay, played for entry into the semifinals, to which the top three seeds received byes.
 The winners of the two semifinal games then played for the championship on March 10, 2001.